NullVoxPopuli/limber/apps/tutorial/public/docs/1-introduction/1-basics/prose.md

   For more information on "using anything as values", see [these docs](https://guides.emberjs.com/release/in-depth-topics/rendering-values/)

-## Why does the tutorial uses `cell`?, I'm not using that in my projects.
+## Why does the tutorial use `cell`?, I'm not using that in my projects.

 Not to worry!, `@tracked` is not going away. `cell`s are a fundamental primitive of reactivity as no reactive state can exist without them.